Automattic/pym-shortcode/docs/upgrade-testing.md

 You can change the formatting of the list and the information it contains for each post using the arguments of [wp post list](https://developer.wordpress.org/cli/commands/post/list/).

-As an example, here's how to use `wp post list` on a Mac to open in a browser every single post containing a pymsrc setting:
+As an example, here's how to use `wp post list`, on a [local Valet development install running on a Mac](https://github.com/INN/docs/blob/master/projects/largo/site-setup-valet.md), to open in your default web browser every single post containing a pymsrc setting:

 ```
 wp post list --s='pymsrc' --format=ids | tr "[:space:]" "\n" | xargs -I % open http://pym-shortcode.test/?p=%
 ```

+This opened two tabs: one each for post `5` and `10`.
+Use this with caution if you have a lot of stories with `Pym.js` embeds; you might crash your web browser.

 ## Testing the pymsrc override